Date: Monday 30 June 2025

 Charles Sturt University

-Sarah is the Manager of the Embedded Tutor Program, embedding tutors into key first-year undergraduate subjects to increase student engagement.
+Sarah developed an award-winning program to embed tutors into key first-year undergraduate subjects to increase student engagement.
 Her research interests include feedforward, initiatives in learning and teaching in higher education, student retention and student success.
+Sarah is committed to excellence in her teaching, promoting inclusive teaching through implementing universal design for learning (UDL) and a pedagogy of kindness.

 Mr Neil van der Ploeg